Altered-commits/WFX/CONTRIBUTING.md

 # Contributing to WFX

 I'm surprised you actually decided to contribute to this 'whatever' of a project.
-Thank you 'user'.<br>
+Thank you 'user'.
-So some guidelines and stuff to get you an idea (I don't even remember half the stuff but yeah).<br>
+So some guidelines and stuff to get you an idea (I don't even remember half the stuff but yeah).

-Note: See the [README](https://github.com/Altered-commits/WFX/new/altered/dev#build) for build instructions.<br>
+Note: See the [README](https://github.com/Altered-commits/WFX/new/altered/dev#build) for build instructions.

 Fork the repo and open PRs to `dev`. `main` and `dev` are protected.
 Work freely in your fork or personal branch.